cyrillemidingoyi/cyrillemidingoyi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-A simple inline announcement with Markdown emoji! :sparkles: :smile:
+Integration of APSIM Platform in Crop2ML: Work visit of APSIM developers in Montpellier. :sparkles: :smile: